Mathematical beauty: Neural correlates

 Brain imaging experiments conducted by Semir Zeki, Michael Atiyah and collaborators show that the experience of mathematical beauty has, as a neural correlate, activity in field A1 of the medial orbito-frontal cortex (mOFC) of the brain and that this activity is parametrically related to the declared intensity of beauty.
 The location of the activity is similar to the location of the activity that correlates with the experience of beauty from other sources, such as visual art or music.
 Moreover, mathematicians seem resistant to revising their judgment of the beauty of a mathematical formula in light of contradictory opinion given by their peers.

 Mathematical beauty and the arts

 Music

-Examples of the use of mathematics in music include the stochastic music of Iannis Xenakis, the Fibonacci sequence in Tool's Lateralus, counterpoint of Johann Sebastian Bach, polyrhythmic structures (as in Igor Stravinsky's The Rite of Spring), the Metric modulation of Elliott Carter, permutation theory in serialism beginning with Arnold Schoenberg, and application of Shepard tones in Karlheinz Stockhausen's Hymnen.
-They also include the application of Group theory to transformations in music in the theoretical writings of David Lewin.
+Examples of the use of mathematics in music include the stochastic music of Iannis Xenakis, the Fibonacci sequence in Tool's Lateralus, and the Metric modulation of Elliott Carter.

+Other instances include the counterpoint of Johann Sebastian Bach, polyrhythmic structures (as in Igor Stravinsky's The Rite of Spring), permutation theory in serialism beginning with Arnold Schoenberg, the application of Shepard tones in Karlheinz Stockhausen's Hymnen and the application of Group theory to transformations in music in the theoretical writings of David Lewin.